nayfin/tft-library/projects/tft-library/README.md

   The old library is available [here](https://github.com/nayfin/tft-library-2.0.7).
 There are no plans to maintain as the structure of the library has made it overly difficult to test, debug, and integrate into applications.
 Moving forward we plan on providing bug fixes and light maintenance for each major release for two major release cycles e.g. v6 will be maintained until v8 is release.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.7